 - This structured payment schedule keeps the contractor out of trouble by requiring invoices in a timely fashion and gets the subcontractor paid quickly.

-- Subcontractors working in this environment will be happier and much more willing to work for the contractor, and often make these contractors their priority.
+- Subcontractors working in this environment will be happier and much more willing to work for the contractor – even prioritizing these contractors over others.